Nakiami/mellivora/README.md

 ### Troubleshooting

 - Apache gives a 404 when visiting pages without the .php extension.
- - The easiest way to fix this is to use Apache's "MultiViews", and add "AddType application/x-httpd-php .php" to your Apache configuration.
+ - The easiest way to fix this is to use Apache's "MultiViews".
+You'll also need to add "AddType application/x-httpd-php .php" to your Apache configuration.
 See example config in "install/".
 Alternatively, use mod_rewrite.

 ### License